Learning Analytics and Artificial Intelligence, MSEd

 Curriculum

-This program requires a total of 10 CUs: eight of these will involve core required courses and the remaining two CUs will involve concentration courses.
+This program requires a total of 10 CUs: six of these will involve core required courses and the remaining four CUs will involve elective courses approved by the program.
 Coursework in this program focuses on AI components and AI application in educational settings.

 Required Courses